About The Hearth

 - Partnering with the State of Oregon to help small towns address racial differences.

-The Hearth has produced public events in Oregon, North Carolina, Texas, California, Indiana, New Mexico, Minnesota, Washington, Florida, New York, and the United Kingdom– raising awareness of hundreds of social and environmental issues.
-In the process, The Hearth has raised funds and volunteers for countless non-profits within the United States and United Kingdom.
+The Hearth has produced public events in Oregon, North Carolina, Texas, California, Indiana, New Mexico, Minnesota, Washington, Florida, New York, and the United Kingdom – raising awareness about a wide variety of social, economic, and environmental issues.
+In the process, The Hearth has raised money and volunteers for dozens of nonprofits within the United States and United Kingdom.
 In addition to producing events, The Hearth has led numerous workshops and retreats for community leaders, religious workers, and community and environmental activists across the United States and United Kingdom.
-Through all of our work we’ve helped hundreds of people experience compassion, public acceptance, personal empowerment, and the pure joy of neighborliness by providing safe and transformative spaces for people to share their journey with others.
+Through all of our work, we’ve helped hundreds of people experience compassion, public acceptance, personal empowerment, and the pure joy of neighborliness by providing safe and transformative spaces for people to share their journey with others.

-In addition to working with various social agencies, once a quarter The Hearth gathers a handful of local folks in Ashland, Oregon to tell a true story, first person, based on a theme, to raise funds for local non-profits.
+In addition to working with various social agencies, once a quarter The Hearth gathers a handful of local folks in Ashland, Oregon to tell a true story, first person, based on a theme, to raise funds for local nonprofits.
 Past themes include: “Love Hurts,” “Tales from Childhood,” “Letting Go,” and “Wilderness Tales.”
 Each event includes live music (from bluegrass, to folk, to Celtic, to jazz) coordinated by Ashland fiddler Duane Whitcomb.
 Events charge $5 to get in the door and all proceeds go to charities based in Southern Oregon like the Ashland Emergency Foodbank, Klamath-Siskiyou Wildlands Center, Dunn House, Rogue Valley Farm to School and others.
-If you have a story that fits the upcoming theme, contact Mark Yaconelli at email@example.com.
+If you have a story that fits the upcoming theme, contact us.

 The Hearth is a nonprofit registered in the State of Oregon (ID 46-2554780).